Torrey Cidery Draws Upon a Wild Bunch of Apples

 Photo: Austen Diamond

-Eight years after planting their first apple trees, this southern Utah cidery has received its liquor license, so production is ramping up.
-Construction continues on a tasting room which will welcome visitors en route to Capitol Reef National Park and scenic Highway 12
+After planting their first apple trees in 2012, this southern Utah cidery opened a taproom in 2024 — welcoming visitors en route to Capitol Reef National Park and Scenic Byway 12

-With the opening of that tasting room, the Etta Place Cider experience will be anchored in Torrey, a town with a rich history of apple growing and agri-tourism.
+With the opening of that tasting room, the Etta Place Cider experience is now anchored in Torrey, a town with a rich history of apple growing and agri-tourism.
 “By the time tourists get to town, they’re thirsty,” Torrence says.
 “We want to give people a truly unique, novel experience that will help them remember their once-in-a-lifetime trip through Utah’s national parks.”

 And the cidery’s appeal draws upon stories of its namesake, outlaw Etta Place.
 Torrence and Marc like to imagine her hastily grabbing some apples while on the run with the Wild Bunch to Robber’s Roost.
 (Read: “In Search of Robber’s Roost” and “The Return to Robber’s Roost.”)
 Her life remains a bit of a mystery, but it’s documented she was educated, articulate and liked fine things.
 And yet, she ran from the law with a motley crew.
 (Read: ”Butch Cassidy’s West.”)